 Can You Grow Eggplant Hydroponically?

-Eggplants are large, round vegetables that can be purple, white or green in color.
+Eggplants are large, round fruits that can be purple, white or green in color.
 They grow well in warm climates and will produce fruit all summer long.

-The plant is easy to grow from seed and has few pests so it's the perfect choice for hydroponic growers who want fresh vegetables year-round!
+The plant is easy to grow from seed and has few pests so it's the perfect choice for hydroponic growers who want fresh fruit year-round!

 A lot of people think of hydroponic tomatoes, hydroponic strawberries, or even hydroponic lettuce - but few people consider growing eggplant hydroponically, maybe because they don’t realize it’s possible.

-Growing eggplants hydroponically is a great way to produce healthy, local, and organic vegetables from your own home.
+Growing eggplants hydroponically is a great way to produce healthy, local, and organic fruit from your own home.

 Eggplant is one of the easiest plants to grow hydroponically because it requires little attention and can be grown in just about any system.